Common Pest Identification & Prevention In Tucson, Arizona

 The climate in Arizona attracts many different pests and provides them with a suitable place to live.
 Often our desert climate causes pests to have to search for reliable sources of water.
 They usually find what they are looking for in our Tucson yards and homes.
 Knowing which pests live around us and are likely to appear on our properties is the best way to protect yourself and your home from the threats they bring with them.

 Our pest guide provides Tucson homeowners with a good overview of local pests, what they want, and how to avoid them!
-Reach out to the local pest control experts in Idaho Falls at Rigo Pest Prevention today to rid your home or business of invasive pests.
+Reach out to the local pest control experts in Tucson at Rigo Pest Prevention today to rid your home or business of invasive pests.

 Despite the ant's small size and ability to be easily squashed, they are one of the most successful creatures on planet earth.
 Adaptable, able to problem solve, and working together as a team enables ants to thrive.
 Having hundreds or thousands of ants in each colony also helps these pests to succeed.
 Ants live almost everywhere, including in Tucson, and when our yards and homes offer them food and water, they will take over without hesitation.